nebkrid/hcpy/README.md

 This tool will establish websockets to the local devices and transform their messages into MQTT JSON messages.
-Default for MQTT publishing is the [Homie MQTT Convention]{https://homieiot.github.io/specification/}.
-This is useful for automatic detection in smart-home systems.
-Additionally publishing as one whole json can be chosen as a thin translation layer over the XML retrieved from cloud servers during the initial configuration.
+You have to manually specify the MQTT settings "MQTT_CONF" in your generated config file (explanations see below).

-For renaming of the features you manually have to add a json entry "hc2mqtt" like this one inside your generated config file:
+For renaming of the features of your device you also manually have to add a json entry "hc2mqtt" within the device:

 ```
 [
+    {
+		"name": "MQTT_CONF",
+		"host": "localhost",
+		"topic_prefix": "hc2mqtt/",
+		"port": 1883,
+		"username": "",
+		"password": ""
+	},
     {
         "name":yourDishwasherName
 	"host":...